-If a dispute exists between the Engineer and Contractor about the validity of any test results other than compressive strengths or thickness determination, the KDOT District Materials Laboratory or MRC will perform referee testing.
+If a dispute exists between the Engineer and Contractor about the validity of any test results, the KDOT District Materials Laboratory or MRC will perform referee testing.
 If one of the disputed KDOT test results was generated at the MRC, then an independent laboratory agreeable to both parties will be selected.
 The AASHTO Accreditation Program shall have approved the selected laboratory for the appropriate test procedure.
 If referee testing indicates that KDOT test results are correct, the Contractor is responsible for the cost of additional testing, including referee testing performed at the MRC.
 If the referee testing indicates that the Contractor test results are correct, KDOT is responsible for the cost of additional testing.